Retro-Devils/FE-Switcheroo/README.md

-FE-Switcheroo What Am I?
+# Info

+This is the Devils remix of a remix of FE Switcheroo

-A front-end switcher and tool for Retropie, Front-Ends like Pegasus Fe, Attract-Mode, Pixel Desktop, Kodi and Emaulationstaion and so much more can be found in the FE-Switcheroo script.
+A front-end switcher and Helper for Retropie, Front-Ends like Pegasus Fe, Attract-Mode, Pixel Desktop, Kodi and Emaulationstaion and so much more can be found in the FE-Switcheroo script.

-Version 2.0
+Version 2.1

-It's now supeer easy to Switch front-ends to Attract Mode, Pegasu Fe, Emulationstation,kodi and Desktop.
-Tools for Pegasus and Attract Mode can be found under tools.
-(Please note that Attract-Mode is a work in progresss)

 # Features

-- Switch frontend to Attract Mode, Pegasu Fe, Emulation Station and Desktop
+- Switch frontend to Attract Mode, Pegasus Fe, Emulation Station, Desktop and Kodi.

-Tools for Pegasus and Attract Mode can be found under tools.
+- Helpers for Pegasus and Attract Mode can be found under Helpers.
 (Please note that Attract-Mode is a work in progresss)

 - Whats a helper?
 A tool to install themes and make tweaks .

 # Install
 - You have to have Pegasus FE and Attract Mode Installed.